ethereum-pocr/whitepaper/whitepaper.md

 This whitepaper proposes a design for a new consensus that intends to incentivize the operators of nodes to select the best possible ITsetup to run their system and enter into a competition for continuous improvement of their hardware, not only for the energy consumption but also in the ecological impact of the full lifecycle of the infrastructure they choose to use while producing the same service as an Ethereum public blockchain.

-**We call this consensus the `Proof of Carbon Reduction` or `PoCR`.**
+**We call this consensus the `Proof of Climate awaReness` or `PoCR`.**

-## 2. The mechanic for incentivizing carbon footprint reduction
+## 2. The mechanic for incentivizing environmental footprint reduction

-Nodes will make efforts in improving the carbon footprint of their IT infrastructure if they are given a financial incentive to do so.
+Nodes will make efforts in improving the environmental footprint of their IT infrastructure if they are given a financial incentive to do so.
-The **Proof of Carbon Reduction** consensus therefore aims at aligning the crypto token earning of a node operator with the quality of the carbon footprint of its infrastructure.
+The **Proof of Climate awaReness** consensus therefore aims at aligning the crypto token earning of a node operator with the quality of the environmental footprint of its infrastructure.
 This implies that the nodes can prove the level of carbon emission of their infrastructure to the rest of the network in a trustable and public way.

-The PoCR consensus intends to put the nodes in competition for a better carbon footprint such that **the lower the footprint, the higer the earning**, and the absence of progress on the carbon footprint would progressively reduce the earning as others becomes better.
+The PoCR consensus intends to put the nodes in competition for a better environmental footprint such that **the lower the footprint, the higer the earning**, and the absence of progress on the environmental footprint would progressively reduce the earning as others becomes better.

-The earning will be denominated in the native crypto token of this new public blockchain (the Carbon Reduction Coin, CRC, ₡) and therefore, like any other shared infrastructure, the tokens will gain a monetary value by the increased usage on the infrastructure.
+The earning will be denominated in the native crypto token of this new public blockchain (the Climate awaReness Coin, CRC, ₡) and therefore, like any other shared infrastructure, the tokens will gain a monetary value by the increased usage on the infrastructure.
 So the earning of a node will be higher if the node can demonstrate to be running with a better setup than other nodes.

-We need to introduce here the notion of ranking of nodes based on the carbon footprint of their infrastructure.
+We need to introduce here the notion of ranking of nodes based on the environmental footprint of their infrastructure.
 Like in a race, where the first receives a larger reward than the second and the second a larger reward than the third, ... the best node is better rewarded than the second and so on.

-The competition between the nodes will push the actors to favor better ecological equipments and progressively all nodes will be incentivized to improve their carbon footprint by getting these equipments.
+The competition between the nodes will push the actors to favor better ecological equipments and progressively all nodes will be incentivized to improve their environmental footprint by getting these equipments.
 This global improvement should not stop the competition but set new challenges.
 When a node improve its footprint it can gain one or several places in ranking, earning more while the others start earning less.
 Therefore, we can look at the set of nodes like a never ending race where gaining a place over someone else is already an improvement and simply participating is contibuting to the overall setup.

 Will we reach a zero footprint impact ?
 If so we would have achieved something good : An IT infrastructure that has no negative impact on the planet !
 But we are not there yet...

 Note that we should exclude carbon compensation scheme in the measurement of the node without preventing actors to compensate if they wish to do so.

-Will the total carbon footprint of such a network be better than other blockchains ?
+Will the total environmental footprint of such a network be better than other blockchains ?
 This is difficult to state today and it will largely depends on the number of nodes (as the total impact is the sum of each node individual impact).
-Will the total carbon footprint be better than a centralized system ?
+Will the total environmental footprint be better than a centralized system ?
 Maybe not, initially, but it offers a decentralized and business agnostic service that no centralized approach can offer.
-In any cases, the base global carbon footprint is likely to be similar or smaller per nodes than a Proof of Stake or BFT consensus as it starts on the basis of a proof of authority.
+In any cases, the base global environmental footprint is likely to be similar or smaller per nodes than a Proof of Stake or BFT consensus as it starts on the basis of a proof of authority.

-## 3. Calculating the carbon footprint of a node
+## 3. Calculating the environmental footprint of a node

-Let's detail now how the carbon footprint of a node is calculated, recorded and shared in a trustable manner and usable to reward the node.
+Let's detail now how the environmental footprint of a node is calculated, recorded and shared in a trustable manner and usable to reward the node.

 An IT solution cannot (yet?) determines by itself the energy, $CO_2$ emmission, and other environmental factors (water used, rare materials) that it has a need for.
 Therefore the nodes will need to rely on the expertise of external parties to assess their infrastructure.